Welcome to our Victorian Government Bulletin, a monthly wrap-up of key news, reports and cases of interest to Victorian government employees.

 VLRC- Contempt of Court - Release of Consultation

-The Commission's consultation paper on contempt of court was published online on the Commission's website, together with a summary document.
+The Commission's consultation paper on contempt of court was published online on 23 May on the Commission's website (link below) together with a summary document.
 The closing date for written submissions is 28 June 2019.
-For ease of reference, click here for a copy of the consultation paper.
 More...

 Published – articles, papers, reports